-Orange Cove Transit has operated a lift-equipped van within Sphere of Influence for ten hours each weekday on a demand-response basis.
+Orange Cove Transit has operated a lift-equipped van within Sphere of Influence each weekday on a demand-response basis.
 Orange Cove Transit is operated by the FRESNO EOC/CTSA in cooperation with FCRTA.

 10. Orange Cove Inter-City Transit